tephralabs/fern-dev-api-docs/guides/kyc-kyb-verification/reference/glossary.md

 Tax identification number assigned by the IRS to businesses operating in the United States.
 Required for Know Your Business (KYB) verification of US businesses.

 ### Endpoint
-Specific URL path in the API that accepts requests for a particular operation (e.g., `/api/v1/customers` for creating customers).
+Specific URL path in the API that accepts requests for a particular operation (e.g., `customers` for creating customers).

 **Browse**: [API endpoints](../api-reference/overview.md#api-resources)